-Figure 1 - Development Plan Document Stages
+Figure 111 - Development PlanLocal Plan Document Stages

-2.6 The process of evidence gathering and identifying potential sites began in 2005, with a 'call for sites' exercise, when the Council invited people to suggest places that could be used for new housing, employment, retail, community or leisure uses, as well as land that should be protected from development in some way.
+- 2.6 The process of evidence gathering and identifying potential sites began in 2005, with a 'call for sites' exercise, when the Council invited people to suggest places that could be used for new housing, employment, retail, community or leisure uses, as well as land that should be protected from development in some way.
 A further 'call for sites' was held in 2007.
-From these, the Council received over 200 site suggestions for a variety of development types or protection.

-- 2.7 In December 2010, the Council began an eight week public consultation exercise on the Issues and Options Discussion Paper.
+From these, the Council received over 200 site suggestions for a variety of development types or protection. - 2.7 In December 2010, the Council began an eight week public consultation exercise on the Issues and Options Discussion Paper.
 This paper contained all of the sites that had been suggested to the Council, highlighted local issues, and proposed development management policies.
-It also contained a number of questions relevant to each chapter. - 2.8 Responses received during the consultation were carefully considered, and each site has been subject to a detailed Sustainability Appraisal to ensure that decisions on all available options were made in accordance with the principles of sustainable development.
+It also contained a number of questions relevant to each chapter.

+- 2.8 Responses received during the consultation were carefully considered, and each site has been subject to a detailed Sustainability Appraisal to ensure that decisions on all available options were made in accordance with the principles of sustainable development.
 The site appraisal and selection process is depicted in Figure 2. - 2.9 The Council then carried out the consultation on the Preferred Options stage development plan document, from November 2011 January 2012.
 This contained a preferred list of sites that the Council identified for allocation, and proposed development management policies.
-All consultation responses were taken into account in formulating this Publication Version of the document. - 2.10 Following consideration of representations made on the Publication Version, the document was submitted to Government, and then subject to examination by an independent Planning Inspector.
-Once this process is complete, including any changes required by the examination process, the document can be formally adopted by the Council.
+All consultation responses were taken into account in formulating this the Partial Version of the document. - 2.10 Following consideration of representations made on the Publication Version, the document was submitted to the Secretary of State, and then subject to examination by an independent Planning Inspector.
+The Partial Report was received from the Planning Inspectorate in November 2013.
+This contained a list of all Main Modifications recommended by the Inspector to make the Plan sound.
+These have beenwere incorporated in this the Partial Version.
+The Inspector has concluded that the Plan is sound.
+Further work is ongoing relating to gypsies, travellers and travelling showpeople Gypsy and Traveller accommodation needs.
+Subject to satisfactory completion and examination of this, the authority can proceed to full adoption of the Plan. - 2.11 This is the final Plan and was adopted by South Ribble Borough Council in July 20145 following the receipt of the Inspector's final report in June May 20145. - 2.102.12 Following a change in terminology set out in Government guidance for such documents, the Site Allocations Document will be henceforward known as thea Local Plan.